asabuncuoglu13/equitable-ai-cookbook/docs/fairness/notions.md

 # Understanding Fairness Notions in Data-Driven Decision Making

+In data-driven decision making, algorithmic systems can encode and amplify bias.
+We see the reflection of societal biases in training datasets, and in development assumptions {cite}`jacobs21`.
+Indeed, researchers and practitioners actually encode bias while constructing "measurement models" to quantify abstract concepts as a combination of observed features.
+This process is referred as **measurement modeling** can introduce potential mismatches between the theoretical understanding and its operationalization {cite}`jacobs21`.
+Jacobs et al. argues that fairness-related harms are mainly a result of such mismatches.

 Fairness in data-driven decision-making has emerged as a critical concern to ensure equitable outcomes for different social groups.
 These notions can be broadly categorized into group fairness and individual fairness, each addressing different dimensions of fairness. **Group fairness**, also known as "statistical fairness", focuses on treating different social groups equally. **Individual fairness** advocates for similar treatment for similar individuals.

 ## Group Fairness